OlegSkv/hello-world/README.md

 # hello-world
 my first repository

-addition to the readme.md file to test new branch called feature
+I have deleted "addition to the readme.md" string
+It is from "New test branch"!!!! that is it